 July 2014: A fond farewell to the legendary Terry Demos!
 Terry has now begun a postdoc position at LSU with Jake Esselstyn

-June 2014: New paper in MBE by Yvonne Chan (Chan, Schanzenbach and Hickerson) – “Detecting concerted demographic response across community assemblages using hierarchical approximate Bayesian computation“
+June 2014: Our new paper in MBE by Yvonne Chan! – “Detecting concerted demographic response across community assemblages using hierarchical approximate Bayesian computation“

 April 2014: Congratulations Tyler Joseph on acceptance into CCNY’s Summer 2014 NSF-REU program!